 Advanced Web 3.0

 By now, you have a very solid technical understanding of the Ethereum blockchain and how to write secure and scalable smart contracts.
-In this final lecture, we will cover some advanced concepts such as upgradeable smart contracts, token economics design, EVM internals, proof-of-stake, and more.
+In this final lecture, we will cover some advanced concepts such as deploying your application onto Polygon, Arbitrum, and Starkware, how to write upgradeable smart contracts, and more.

 By this point in the course, you’ve spent 3 weeks learning and building.
 Now, it is time to showcase what you’ve been building all along!
 You and your team will have 10 minutes to present your final project to your cohort mates and a few special guests.
 Think of it as YC demo day where you have the opportunity to show off what you’ve built and maybe even recruit a team and investors around you :)